-Country Exclusions from Patentable Subject Matter Poland Discoveries, scientific theories and mathematical methods.
-Aesthetic creations.
-Schemes, rules and methods for performing mental acts, doing business and playing games.
-Creations contrary to generally accepted scientific principles.
-Comport programs.
-Presentation of information.
-Inventions contrary to public order or morality Plant and animal varieties and essentially biological processes for their production, other than microbiological methods and products.
-Therapeutic, surgical and diagnostic methods for treating humans or animals.
-Portugal Discoveries, scientific theories and mathematical methods.
+Country Exclusions from Patentable Subject Matter Portugal Discoveries, scientific theories and mathematical methods.
 Materials or substances which already exist in nature and nuclear substances.
-Aesthetic creations.
-Schemes, rules and methods of intellectual activities for games or commercial activities and computer programs as such.
-Presentations of information.
-Patents shall not be granted in respect of inventions the commercial exploitation of which would be contrary to the Law, ordre public, public health or morality, an exploitation not being deemed to be prohibited merely because it is prohibited by law or administrative regulation.
-Processes for cloning human beings.
-Processes for modifying the germ line genetic identity of human beings.
-Uses of human embryos for industrial or commercial purposes.
-Processes for modifying the genetic identity of animals which are likely to cause them suffering without any substantial medical benefit to man or animal, and also animals resulting from such processes.
-The human body, at the various stages of its formation and development, and the simple discovery of one of its elements, including a sequence or partial sequence of a gene, cannot constitute patentable inventions.
-Plant varieties or species of animals and essentially biological processes for the production of plants or animals.
-Methods for surgical or therapeutic treatment or for diagnosis, practiced on human beings or animals, shall not be regarded as inventions, either.
+3. Aesthetic creations.
+4. Schemes, rules and methods of intellectual activities for games or commercial activities and computer programs as such, with no contribution.
+5. Presentations of information.
+6. Patents shall not be granted in respect of inventions the commercial exploitation of which would be contrary to the Law, ordre public, public health or morality, an exploitation not being deemed to be prohibited merely because it is prohibited by law or administrative regulation.
+7. Processes for cloning human beings.
+8. Processes for modifying the germinal line genetic identity of human beings.
+9. Uses of human embryos for industrial or commercial purposes.
+10. Processes for modifying the genetic identity of animals which are likely to cause them suffering without any substantial medical benefit to man or animal, and also animals resulting from such processes.
+11. The human body, at the various stages of its formation and development, and the simple discovery of one of its elements, including a sequence or partial sequence of a gene, cannot constitute patentable inventions.
+However it can be patented provided that the industrial application of a sequence or a partial sequence of a gene is expressly observed and specifically described in the patent application.
+12. Plant varieties or species of animals and essentially biological processes for the production of plants or animals.
+13. Methods for surgical or therapeutic treatment or for diagnosis, practiced on human beings or animals, shall not be regarded as inventions, either.
 This provision shall not prevent the grant of patents for products, including substances and compounds, for use in any of such methods.
-Republic of Korea Inventions liable to contravene public order or morality or to injure public health.
+Republic of Korea 1.
+Discoveries, scientific theories and mathematical methods.
+2. Aesthetic creations.
+3. Schemes, rules and methods for performing mental acts.
+4. Computer programs.
+5. Presentation of information.
+6. Creations contrary to generally accepted scientific principles.
+7. Inventions liable to contravene public order or morality or to injure public health.
+8. Therapeutic, surgical, diagnostic methods for treating humans.